 Vietnamese lemongrass salmon, white rice, and cucumbers on a gray plate with a fork.

-I have been really into experimenting with salmon recently because it is such a versatile and healthy protein.
+I have been really into experimenting with salmon recently because it is such a versatile protein.
 Salmon also is easy to cook, making it the perfect protein for quick dinners.
 My favorite salmon recipes so far are gochujang salmon and Vietnamese caramelized salmon.
 The latter made me realize how Vietnamese flavors pair so well with salmon which is how I got the idea for this Vietnamese lemongrass salmon.

 lemongrass, garlic, and shallots on a wooden table